InsideEarth2150/Patch_2.3/README.md

 Update 2.3 is an InsideEarth Community Developed balancing update for The Moon Project and Lost Souls (Earth 2150 Expansions).

-The update will include the following.
+The update aims to include the following.

 - New & Fixed Scripts